Last updated on August 18th, 2019

 Split Rock Lighthouse, MN

 The accessibility to Split Rock Lighthouse has made it one of the most photographed ones in Minnesota.
 It is also why it’s the fifth most visited State Parks in Minnesota.
 The lighthouse is currently managed by the Minnesota Historical Society.
-They provide you with guided tours of the location that run every 20 mins and have a short film on the history of the lighthouse you can see.
+Split Rock Lighthouse has guided tours of the location that run every 20 mins and have a short film on the history of the lighthouse you can see.
 You are also welcome to explore on your own the grounds if you like.

 One of the things that we loved about the park was that you could go up to the lighthouse and check out exactly how it works.
 My kids loved getting to climb up the stairs and see the light at the top of the house.
 It was a steep climb, so make sure to hang on to your little ones.

 If you want to get the classic Split Rock Lighthouse photo from the coastline, be prepared to climb.
-Remember that tram they used to have to bring up supplies?
+Remember that tram they used to have to bring up supplies the lighthouse?
 They have built steps along that path to hike down to the shoreline.
 Once getting down there, you are exposed to an amazing view.
 My daughter took this opportunity to get all kinds of pictures of the water and rocks.
 Not one single one of the Lighthouse itself.
+Oh well.

 For more information about Split Rock Lighthouse and its history, I recommend reading the following books: